 Why Earn a Master’s in Special Education?

-In 2012, at leat 6.4 million students across the US received some type of special education services in public schools.
-This is nearly 15% of the total US population of public school students.
+In 2014-15, at least 6.6 million students across the US received some type of special education services in public schools.
+This is nearly 13% of the total US population of public school students.
 This number is expected to grow in the next decade as more students are diagnosed with special needs; there is more advanced testing today than decades ago.
 This means that more students will be diagnosed as special education students in the future.

 This need also will be driven by federal law: Schools today are legally mandated to both develop and deploy an individualized education program for all special needs students; this is required to the Individuals with Disabilities Education Act.
 Special education teachers are a vital component of classrooms today.